English bulldog puppy seaside

 Dogs with Short Faces

-Most people are not familiar with the term brachycephalic, but if you own a Pug, Boston Terrier, Pekingese, Boxer, Bulldog, Shih Tzu, or any one of the other breeds with pushed in or short faces, you should become familiar with this word.
-The word comes from Greek roots brachy, meaning short, and cephalic, meaning head.
+Most people are not familiar with the term brachycephalic, but if you own a Pug, Boston Terrier, Pekingese, Boxer, Bulldog, Shih Tzu, or any one of the other breeds with pushed-in or short faces, you should become familiar with this word.
+The word comes from the Greek roots brachy, meaning short, and cephalic, meaning head.